Veganism Statistics 2026 You Need To Know

 Given below are some vegan stats for you.

-The Data From Different Surveys Suggest 2–6% of the US Population Is Vegan.
-(Plant Protein Sources)
+As many as 6% of the US Population Is Vegan.
+(Plant Proteins)

 Even though that seems like a small percentage, the wave of going vegan is growing.
 People realize that plant-based options help our bodies and minds and can do so much more.